YourIndieDev/Unity-Function-Calling/README.md

-# Unity OpenAI Tool Framework
+# Unity Function Calling Framework

 ## Introduction

-The Unity OpenAI Tool Framework is a simple yet powerful tool that integrates OpenAI into Unity games.
+The Unity Function Calling Framework is a simple yet powerful tool that integrates OpenAI into Unity games.
 It allows you to call functions within your game using AI decision-making, providing flexibility and adaptability to your game mechanics.

 ## How It Works